sjmyuan/sjmyuan.github.io/_posts/2021-10-27-nextcloud-solution.md

 ## IPv6

-If you already have the public IPv4 address, congratulation, [bunch of apps](https://apps.nextcloud.com/) are ready for you.
+If you already have a public IPv4 address, congratulation, [bunch of apps](https://apps.nextcloud.com/) are ready for you.

-If you can't get the public IPv4 address like me, don't worry, we still have IPv6.
+If you can't get a public IPv4 address like me, don't worry, we still have IPv6.
 ### Availability Checking

 First of all, you need to check if IPv6 is available